Chapter 3 References

 The following questions are addressed in this chapter.
 They are better discussed in a group to allow a variety of opinions to emerge.
 The relevant section link is given after each question:

-1. Why is light a mystery?
+1. Why is light still a mystery to science?
 (QR3.1.1)

 2. Is light made of waves, particles, or both?
 (QR3.1.2)